 Under certain circumstances, the CFTC may be required by law to disclose information you submit to other authorities for official purposes, for example, to respond to a Congressional inquiry or subpoena.

-When you choose to send e-mail to the CFTC, you are consenting to the CFTC using the information provided therein, including PII, in accordance with this notice, unless you expressly state in the email your objection to any use.
+When you choose to provide information to the CFTC by email, voicemail, through the CFTC websites or other means, you are consenting to the CFTC using the information provided therein, including PII, in accordance with this notice and the applicable Privacy Act of 1974 system of records notices.

 Your personal information will be protected from misuse while in the possession of the CFTC.
 Management, operational and technical controls are in place with the goal of ensuring the confidentiality, availability, and integrity of the PII.
-If an incident or breach is suspected or confirmed involving sensitive personal information, contact will be made with all affected parties in a timely manner.
-The CFTC will then work with individuals to ensure swift and appropriate action is taken to mitigate risks.
+If a potential incident or incident is suspected or confirmed involving the loss or unauthorized disclosure of sensitive personal information and would likely result in substantial harm to individuals, CFTC will endeavor to contact all affected parties in a timely manner, unless doing so would pose risks to the investigation of the potential incident or incident.
+The CFTC will work to ensure that swift and appropriate action is taken to mitigate risks.

 We provide links to Federal and non-Federal websites if we think they may be useful to our visitors or necessary for the performance of agency functions.
 These include commercial websites such as Facebook, Twitter, Flickr and YouTube.